-2. Documents relating to the established and administration of the plan.
+2. Documents relating to the establishment and administration of the plan.
 2. Permanent.
 2. Recommended period.
-3. For covered employees: records relating to enrollment, service and eligibility, determination of benefits, and payment of benefits to the plan participants.
+3. For covered employees: records relating to enrollment, service and eligibility, determination of benefits, and payment of benefits, and payment of benefits to the plan participants.
 3(a).
 Permanent.
 3(b).
-Compare: 6 yrs. after death of plan participant.
+Compare: 6 yrs. after the death of a plan participant.
 3(a).
 Recommended period.
 3(b).
 ADEA; ERISA.
-Records relating to workplace injury / accident / illness other than by 1(a).
+1. Records relating to workplace injury / accident / illness other than by 1(a).
 Permanent.
 1(a).
 Recommended period. exposure to toxic substances or harmful physical agents.
 1(b).
-Compare: 5 yrs. following the end of the calendar yr. that the record covers.
+Compare: 5 yrs. following the end of the calendar year. that the record covers.
 1(b).
 Occupational Safety & Health Act (OSHA); Hawaii Occupational Safety & Health (HIOSH); Hawaii limitation of actions.
 2. Records relating to an employee exposed to toxic substances or harmful physical agents.
 2. Permanent.
 2. Permanent.
-Affirmative Action Program (AAP) (a).
+Affirmative Action Program (AAP) documents. (a).
 Permanent. (a).
-Recommended period. documents. (b).
+Recommended period. (b).
 Compare: Maintain current document and preserve for immediately preceding AAP year. (b).
 OFCCP; EEO; Department of Labor, Rehabilitation Act.
 Employee handbooks and policies.
 Permanent.
 Hawaii limitation of actions and tolling period.